UseKeyp/oauth2-client-redwood/README.md

 4. Modify the provider files

-If you're adding your own provider, you'll need to decide what you want to happen once a user is connected.
+This is where you'll decide what you want to happen once a user is connected to the provider.
 For example, you may want to create a new user in your database, or you may want to update an existing user with new data from the provider (eg. a Twitch username).
 ## Next steps

-- [ ] Add more providers (your help is needed!)
+- [ ] Add more providers (your help needed!)
 - [ ] Create a developer dashboard for generating new API OAuth client credentials, using RedwoodJS.
+This is only tangentially related, but we are planning to build it anyways, so I thought I'd mention it here.
 ## Resources 🧑‍💻

 OAuth Server libraries: https://oauth.net/code/nodejs/